About Polk Medical Center

 Polk Medical Center is a 25-bed, critical access hospital located in Cedartown, Georgia.
 It serves all of Polk County, including the cities of Aragon, Cedartown and Rockmart, and western Bartow County, including Taylorsville.

 As a critical access hospital, Polk Medical Center offers essential medical services to its surrounding community.
-The hospital provides 24/7 emergency services, family medicine, sub-acute rehabilitation, outpatient surgery and cardiac imaging.
+The hospital is a Level IV trauma center and provides 24/7 emergency services, family medicine, sub-acute rehabilitation, outpatient surgery and cardiac imaging.
 Convenient laboratory and radiology services and infusion therapy are also available.
 Accredited by The Joint Commission, Polk Medical Center offers health care services, supported by Floyd Medical Center and other providers under the Floyd Healthcare Management Inc. family.

 According to the Georgia Hospital Association, Polk Medical Center is key to Polk County's economy: